for Amplified Harp and Wind Ensemble. Duration: approx. 24″

-Finally, Dirty Bastard represents the third Wednesday of each month spent at O’Shaughnessey’s Public House in Ravenswood.
-“Third Wednesday” offers live Irish music after 8 P.M. as well as a large selection of craft beer, including Founder’s “Dirty Bastard.”
+Finally, Arrogant Bastard represents the third Wednesday of each month spent at O’Shaughnessey’s Public House in Ravenswood.
+“Third Wednesday” offers live Irish music after 8 P.M. as well as a large selection of craft beer, including Stone Brewing’s “Arrogant Bastard.”
 These live musicians teach the melody once or twice until everyone catches on, and the tune morphs as they continue.
-Dirty Bastard takes on a modified rondo form as material from the three movements that precede it weave in and out of an original melody with a Celtic flair.
+Arrogant Bastard takes on a modified rondo form as material from the three movements that precede it weave in and out of an original melody with a Celtic flair.
 A flashy cadenza at the end shows off the harp’s best moments from the previous movements, tying together the full menu for digestion.

 Flute 1(piccolo double), 2

 Alto Saxophone 1,2

 Bb Trumpet 1,2